ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/04_sequencing_QC.md

 While  specific sequence depth and coverage (see the [experimental design](./02_experimental_design.md) section of this repo for more details on this) are defined during experimental design, it is important to check if they have been achieved once the run is over.

-The actual sequencing depth achieved can be calculated through the following formula:
+The observed sequencing depth achieved in a sequencing run can be calculated through the following formula:

 $$\text{Sequencing Depth} = \frac{\text{Total Number of Reads} \times \text{Fragment Length (bp)}}{\text{Total Genome Size (bp)}}$$